In this article

 Pneumonia and urinary tract infections (UTIs) are prevalent in older adults.
 Since people with dementia tend to have poor hygiene, their chances of being infected are greater.
 Infections can also go unnoticed since they can’t express themselves.
 These infections can spread into the blood and travel throughout the body, which can cause sepsis.

 Consequently, infections such as pneumonia and sepsis can increase a person’s risk for dementia.12 So if you have alcohol-related dementia, they can potentially worsen your condition.

 Up to 55 percent of dementia patients have a history of abuse.
-They are often abused by family members who may be overwhelmed with having to care for them.
+They are often abused by family members who may be overwhelmed with caring for them.
 However, healthcare workers may also abuse them while they’re seeking treatment.
 13

-When it comes to alcohol dementia, medical professionals aim to prevent dementia symptoms from becoming worse.
+When it comes to alcohol dementia, medical professionals aim to prevent dementia symptoms from worsening.
 Patients must undergo substance use treatment so they can successfully quit alcohol.

 Patients with Wernicke’s encephalopathy and Korsakoff syndrome may be given oral thiamine in addition to receiving addiction treatment.
-Oral thiamine treats the vitamin deficiencies which resulted from alcohol misuse.
+Oral thiamine treats vitamin deficiencies which result from alcohol misuse.